Cetbang: Colonial era (1600–1945)

 When the Dutch captured Makassar's fort of Somba Opu (1669), they seized 33 large and small bronze cannons, 11 cast-iron cannons, 145 base (breech-loading swivel gun) and 83 breech-loading gun chamber, 60 muskets, 23 arquebuses, 127 musket barrels, and 8483 bullets.

-Bronze breech-loading swivel guns, called ba'dili, is brought by Makassan sailors on trepanging voyage to Australia.
+Bronze breech-loading swivel guns, called ba'dili, were brought by Makassan sailors on trepanging voyages to Australia.
 Matthew Flinders recorded the use of small cannon on board Makassan perahu off the Northern Territory in 1803.
 Vosmaer (1839) writes that Makassan fishermen sometimes took their small cannon ashore to fortify the stockades they built near their processing camps to defend themselves against hostile Aborigines.
 Dyer (ca. 1930) noted the use of cannon by Makassans, in particular the bronze breechloader with 2 inches (50.8 mm) bore.

 The Americans fought Moros equipped with breech-loading swivel guns in the Philippines in 1904.
 These guns are usually referred to as lantaka or breech-loading lantaka.